hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh.md

 * `-org ORGANIZATION`

 The name of the Terraform Enterprise organization.
-If unspecified, uses the TFE_ORG environment variable.
-The -tfh-org and -tfh-workspace can be used as an alternative to specifying -name.
-The option specified last is the effective value used.

-* `-ws WORKSPACE`
+* `-ws, -name WS_NAME`

 The name of the Terraform Enterprise workspace.

-If unspecified, uses the TFE_WORKSPACE environment variable.
-The -tfh-org and -tfh-workspace can be used as an alternative to specifying -name.
-The option specified last is the effective value used.
+* `-prefix WS_PREFIX`

+Terraform Enterprise workspace prefix.
+Used when working with multiple workspaces in a single configuration.

 * `-token TOKEN`